iragudo/forge-global-variables/README.md

+# Background
+This [feature suggestion](https://jira.atlassian.com/browse/CONFCLOUD-3999) served as an inspiration for the creation of this app in order to showcase the value of Forge and how it can help customize a customer's site.

+And yes, [Forge](https://developer.atlassian.com/platform/forge/) is a built-in free feature in Atlassian cloud products like Bitbucket, Confluence, and Jira.

-# Forge Hello World
+# Forge Confluence Global Variables

-This project contains a Forge app written in Javascript that displays `Hello World!` in Confluence global settings.
+This project contains a Forge app written in Javascript that allows the creation of variables that can be used in Confluence pages, blogs, and templates in the form of a Macro.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.